 Wisdom teeth commonly need to be removed as they grow in unpredictable and uncomfortable positions that can throw the rest of your teeth out of place, or they may not fit.
 “Impacted” teeth are those that never fully establish themselves in the mouth and stay either completely or partially below the gums.
 This is often because the jaw isn’t large enough for them.
 It’s common for dentists to suggest removing impacted teeth early in their development to minimize any excessive pain and likelihood for complications.

 When excessive bacteria and plaque build up around the teeth, it can become too much for your body to fight.
 The infection will begin to damage your teeth, and gums.
-Once the disease has progressed to this stage, your dentist will discuss your options between the following types of surgeries:
+Once the disease has progressed to this stage, Dr. Newman will discuss your options between the following types of surgeries:

 In this procedure, your gums are folded back from your teeth much like a pocket reduction procedure so that your dentist can remove the buildup and bacteria from underneath.
 Where Regeneration differs from Pocket Reduction is what happens next.
 Instead of replacing the gums, your dentist will place membranes, bone grafts, and/or tissue-stimulating proteins around your teeth in order to encourage your gums to regenerate around your teeth.